Dictation9/ChastiPi/README.md

 - Process list updates every 4 seconds
 - Adjust these intervals in the respective JavaScript files if needed
 - Monitor your Pi's resources while running the dashboards

+## Logs

+All application, backup, and update actions are logged to the `logs/` directory:

+- `logs/app.log`: Main application log (Flask app, API errors, startup, etc.)
+- `logs/backup.log`: All backup actions (creation, restore, delete, errors)
+- `logs/update.log`: All update script actions and errors

+Log files are automatically rotated (up to 5 files, 1MB each for Python logs).
+Each invocation of backup or update scripts is marked with a timestamped header.

+**Troubleshooting:**
+- Check `logs/app.log` for Flask app errors or crashes
+- Check `logs/backup.log` for backup/restore issues
+- Check `logs/update.log` for update script problems

+You can safely delete old log files if you need to free up space.
+For more detail, increase the log level in the Python code (e.g., to DEBUG).

 ## License